 The Humphrey's vision of Euclid Beach Park, sadly, also involved the strict regulation of African American visitors, who were admitted to the park but prevented from using all of its facilities.
 These practices culminated in a series of protests and violent incidents during the summer of 1946, prompting the mayor to order the park closed a month early.
 From that point on, the park's dancehall – whose racial policies had been the target of many of the protests – remained closed to the public.
 Nevertheless, Euclid Beach remained popular in the years after World War II but ultimately closed in 1969.

-Although it has been closed since 1969, Euclid Beach amusement park lives on throughout Northeast Ohio in a number of ways.
+Although it has been closed since 1969, Euclid Beach lives on throughout Northeast Ohio in a number of ways.
 Indeed, even those too young to have visited the park themselves can still take a ride on the rocket car, crunch into an authentic Humphrey popcorn ball, and hear the quavering cackle of Laughing Sal.
-In addition, the park's 1910 carousel, lovingly restored after being rescued from a shuttered amusement park in Maine, will soon be open for rides again in its new location at the Western Reserve Historical Society in University Circle.
+In addition, the park's 1910 carousel, lovingly restored after being rescued from a shuttered amusement park in Maine, is open for rides again in its new location at the Western Reserve Historical Society in University Circle.